-It is estimated by the Centers for Medicaid & Medicare Services that about 57,000,000 are enrolled in Medicare Part A or B. With the growing number of Baby Boomers reaching retirement age, that number is sure to rise.
+In 2019 is estimated by the Centers for Medicaid & Medicare Services that about 60 million seniors are enrolled in Medicare Part A or B with 38 million in original Medicare and 22 million enrolled in Medicare Advantage plans.
+With the growing number of Baby Boomers reaching retirement age, that number is sure to rise.
 So what does Medicare cover, when should you enroll and what does it cost?
 The following is a short review:

 Covers: Hospital care, a limited amount of skilled nursing facility care, hospice and home health services.
 Don’t confuse skilled nursing with long-term care.
-Skilled nursing is covered only after a qualifying hospital stay and Medicare only pays for the first twenty days of skilled nursing care.
-After that, the patient becomes responsible for part of all of the cost depending on the length of stay.
-Part A does not cover long-term care, dental care, vision care and hearing aids.
+Skilled nursing is covered only after a qualifying hospital stay of at least three days and Medicare only pays for the first twenty days of skilled nursing care.
+After that, the patient becomes responsible for part of the cost after twenty days and all of the cost after 100 days.
+Part A does not cover custodial long-term care, dental care, vision care and hearing aids.

-When to Enroll: Unless you are already receiving social security benefits four moths before turning 65, you will need to enroll in Medicare.
+When to Enroll: Unless you are receiving social security benefits at least four months before turning 65, you will need to enroll in Medicare.
 You can sign up for Medicare three months before the month of your birthday and three months after.
 If you are still working and covered by a employer health plan, you have eight months to enroll after your coverage ends.
 COBRA doesn’t count as coverage.

-What does it cost: If you have paid Medicare taxes during your lifetime there should not be a monthly premium.
-In some cases premiums can be as much as $413 in 2017.
-There is a deductible.
-The deductible is $1,316 for each inpatient stay at a hospital or skilled nursing facility.
-It’s possible to have multiple deductible payments in one year.
+What does it cost: If you have paid Medicare taxes during your lifetime there should not be a monthly premium for Part A. In some cases premiums can be as much as $240 or $437 depending on the number of months you paid Medicare taxes.
+There are deductibles and coinsurance.
+The deductible is $1,364 for each inpatient stay at a hospital or skilled nursing facility up to sixty days.
+After sixty days the patient is responsible for $341 per day and $682 per day after ninety days.
+It’s possible to have multiple stays and thus multiple deductible and coinsurance payments in one year.

 Covers: Medically necessary services, preventive services, ambulance service, medically necessary equipment, mental health care, some second opinions.

-When to Enroll: If you are automatically enrolled in Part B and are still covered by a group plan you can drop Part B coverage.
-Again, you have eight months after your employer coverage ends to enroll in Part B without penalty.
+When to Enroll: If you are not automatically enrolled in Part B you can sign up during the three month periods before and after the month you turn 65.
+If you are covered by a group plan you have eight months after your coverage ends to enroll in Part B without penalty.